-- 10. The RED Fund is used in line with four key principles: - Focused on our priorities: As discretionary funding, the RED Fund investments will be focused on achieving our priorities rather than the positioning of individual providers.
+- 9. The RED Fund is used in line with four key principles: - Focused on our priorities: As discretionary funding, the RED Fund investments will be focused on achieving our priorities rather than the positioning of individual providers.
 We will invest based on ideas from and negotiation with providers. - Exceptional funding: The RED Fund should be used to secure benefits that could not adequately or reasonably be achieved through other means, by Research England and/or by universities (such as formula funding, information, and regulation). - Delivering net public benefit: The benefits arising from our funding to the public, to universities as a whole and students should outweigh those to the providers receiving funding.
-This may be achieved particularly in a collaborative project.
+This may be achieved particularly in a collaborative project. - Overall system consistency: our investments should be consistent with the Government's aspiration for a dynamic research and innovation system that builds upon strength and success.
+Hence the RED Fund must complement other RE/UKRI funding. - 10.
+We expect all proposals to demonstrate:

-- Overall system consistency: our investments should be consistent with the Government's aspiration for a dynamic research and innovation system that builds upon strength and success. - 11.
-We expect all proposals to demonstrate: - Robust project management including dissemination and evaluation, with full consideration of risk. - Value for money including clear success criteria, impacts and outcomes proportionate to the funding sought, return on investment, and clear contributions from key partners. - 12.
-In assessing proposals we will consider: - What issue is being addressed and what evidence is available to demonstrate its significance? - How does the issue fit with Research England's priorities for the fund? - What alternatives have been considered other than the RED Fund to address the issue? - Why can the issue not be tackled by the provider alone? - What would happen if Research England did not provide funding and what evidence is available to demonstrate this? - What evidence is available to demonstrate and quantify the benefits of the project to the public, to universities and colleges, and potentially to students? - Are there clear objectives, and is it clear how the project's success will be measured? - Are the activities appropriate to the issues and objectives identified? - Does the project have clear milestones and are the timescales realistic? - Are the costs appropriate and does the investment represent value for money for Research England, taking into account the outputs and outcomes identified? - Is there a suitable strategic and financial commitment from the participating provider(s) and any other key partners / beneficiaries? - Is there evidence of a robust risk assessment and are there suitable plans for project and risk management? - The approach to evaluate long term impact of the project. - State aid issues.
+- Robust governance and project management arrangements, with full consideration of risk. - Proposed start date that reflects readiness of projects to commence and undertake implementation without slippages. - Value for money including clear impacts/outcomes proportionate to the funding sought, clear contributions from key partners, and longer term legacy or financial sustainability. - Wider engagement for dissemination purposes to add value beyond the immediate project. - 11.
+In assessing proposals we will consider: - What issue is being addressed and what evidence is available to demonstrate its significance? - How does the issue fit with Research England's priorities for the fund? - What alternatives have been considered other than the RED Fund to address the issue? - Why can the issue not be tackled by the provider alone? - What would happen if Research England did not provide funding and what evidence is available to demonstrate this? - Are there clear objectives, and is it clear how the project's success will be measured? - Are the activities appropriate to the issues and objectives identified? - Does the project have clear milestones and are the timescales realistic? - Are the costs appropriate and does the investment represent value for money for Research England, taking into account the outputs and outcomes identified? - Is there a suitable strategic and financial commitment from the participating provider(s) and any other key partners / beneficiaries? - Is there evidence of a robust risk assessment and are there suitable plans for project and risk management? - What evidence is available to demonstrate and quantify the benefits of the project to the wider system of research and knowledge exchange? - The approach to evaluate long term impact of the project. - Compliance with relevant legislation.